nodejs/node/doc/api/net.markdown

 #### stream.end([data], [encoding])

 Half-closes the stream.
 I.E., it sends a FIN packet.
 It is possible the server will still send some data.
-After calling this `readyState` will be `'readOnly'`.

 If `data` is specified, it is equivalent to calling `stream.write(data, encoding)` followed by `stream.end()`.